longdang193/customer-churn-prediction-azureml/docs/MLZoomcamp-Project1-ProjectPlan-v2.md

 1.  **Create `data/` directory**.
 2. Upload the dataset to Azure ML as a data asset (configured in `config.env`).
+   - **Important**: The data asset must be registered as `uri_folder` (directory containing CSV file(s))
+   - The `data_prep` component accepts `uri_folder` input and automatically loads all CSV files in the folder
+   - If multiple CSV files are present, they will be concatenated together (useful for splitting large datasets across multiple files)
+   - Example: Register a folder containing `churn.csv` (or multiple CSV files) as `uri_folder` type

 ### Step 3: Perform EDA